-Journal Points: You may earn up to 5 points for each journal entry.
-Thus, all 32 journal entries will be worth a possible total of 160 points.
+Journal Points: Each journal entry will be awarded up to 10 points.
+Thus, all 32 journal entries will be worth a possible total of 320 points.

-A journal entry will be awarded a maximum of 5 points if it fulfills the following two criteria:
+A journal entry will be awarded a maximum of 10 points if it fulfills the following two criteria:

-1. The entry is complete (all steps in the directions have been responded to), and

-2. The entry is written with high standards (an obvious attempt has been made to Dive Deep).
+- 1. The entry is complete (all steps in the directions have been responded to), and - 2.
+The entry is written with high standards (an obvious attempt has been made to Dive Deep).

 Grammar, spelling, and punctuation will NOT be factors in awarding points in this journal.
-You are free to express yourself without concern for Standard English conventions.

-2. Do One Thing Different-Study Skills Reports: (90 Possible Points)
+2. Study Skills Reports: "Do One Different Thing This Week" (90 Possible Points)

-You will complete a Study Skills Report for the following six topics:
+You will complete a Study Skills Report for the following six topics: (15 points each)